THE POTTERS 2026

 KOKI CRAFT

 Koki’s artistic journey started with drawing and painting, evolving through mediums like polymer clay before embracing stoneware ceramics.
 Since founding Koki Craft in 2019, she has refined her craft, drawing inspiration from wildlife and beloved pets.
-All her creations are fully functional, combining artistry with everyday usability.
-Each handcrafted piece brings joy and a touch of wonder into daily life.
+Each handcrafted piece brings joy and a touch of wonder into everyday life.

 RACHEAL LARKIN